Hanmer Springs: History

-The locality was discovered for its hot springs by William Jones in early 1859.
-Access to the general area was provided by a bridge over the Waiau Uwha River in 1864 constructed by a Mr Handisides of Nelson for NZ£2,000 to a design by John Blackett.
+In April 1859, the Lyttelton Times published a report about the hot springs by William Jones of St Leonard's station.
+He described seven circular pools ranging in diameter from 3 ft up to 7–8 yd with water temperatures varying from warm to almost boiling.
+In 1860, the Nelson Provincial Government, responsible for the region at the time, designated a reserve, covering 2560 acre of land surrounding the springs.
+Access to the general area was provided by a bridge over the Waiau Uwha River in 1864, constructed by a Mr Handisides of Nelson for NZ£2,000 to a design by John Blackett.
 The bridge lasted only ten years before it was blown over by a Nor'west wind.